sprut666666/com.broadlink.rm/README.md

 Connect your devices via Broadlink RM products with Homey.

 ## Currently supports:
-* Only radio frequency learning
+* RF and IR devices

 ## Licensing:
 * This application is subject to [these terms](./LICENSE).